NCAS-CMS/pyfive/paper.md

 The original implementation of `pyfive` (by JH), which included all the low-level functionality to deal with the internals of an HDF5 file was developed with POSIX access in mind.
 The recent upgrades were developed with the use-case of performant remote access to curated data as the primary motivation, but with additional motivations of having a lightweight HDF5 reader capable of deploying in resource or operating-system constrained environments (such as mobile), and one that could be maintained long-term as a reference reader for curation purposes.
-The lightweight deployment consequences of a pure-Python HDF5 reader need no further introduction, but as additional motivation we now expand on the issues around remote access and curation.
+The lightweight deployment consequences of a pure-Python HDF5 reader needs no further introduction, but as additional motivation we now expand on the issues around remote access and curation.

 Thread safety has become a concern given the wide use of Dask[^3] in Python based analysis workflows, and this, coupled with a lack of user knowledge about how to efficiently use HDF5, has led to a community perception that HDF5 is not fit for remote access (especially on cloud storage).
 Issues with thread safety arise from the underlying HDF5 c-library, and cannot be resolved in any solution depending on that library, hence the desire for a pure Python solution.